CodeBlastr/llm-sandbox/README.md

 This repo contains a multi-agent pipeline (Orchestrator → Planner → Worker → Reviewer) with project-specific specs stored under `projects/<project>/project.yaml`.
 Runs, logs, and memory stay inside the project tree.

+## What RDM is NOT

+- An AI model
+- A finished product
+- A way to be lazy

 ## Prerequisites
 - Docker & Docker Compose
 - `.env` with: